Saturday, July 6, 2024

 INSTANT PANIC!
 Klinger, you hopeless idiot.
 Why do you even try to leave the house?
 I can't be trusted with a roll of LifeSavers and here I am trying to cross the entire continent without supervision.
 I was in a total panic and at the same time furious with myself.

-I went through all seven stages of grief walking back to the bike, knowing it was not be there, and wondering if it was still at the McDonald's way back there at the bottom of the hill in Fort Nelson, and if so, did someone turn it in or just take it?
+I went through all seven stages of grief walking back to the bike, knowing it was not going to be there, and wondering if it was still at the McDonald's way back there at the bottom of the hill in Fort Nelson, and if so, did someone turn it in or just take it?
 Or is it not there at all and never to be seen again?
 What do I do next?
 How can I save this trip?
 Should I even try?

 I got back to the bike, and looked through everything just to say I did it, when I saw the charging cable leading into the tank bag that had not been there at any time during this trip,